pingcap/docs-cn/tiup/tiup-component-cluster-display.md

 A node service can run in one of the following statuses:

-- Up: The node service is running normaly.
+- Up: The node service is running normally.
 - Down or Unreachable: The node service is not running or a network problem exists on the corresponding host.
 - Tombstone: The data on the node service has been completely migrated out and the scaling-in is complete.
 This status exists only on TiKV or TiFlash.
 - Pending Offline: The data on the node service is being migrated out and the scaling-in is in process.
 This status exists only on TiKV or TiFlash.